 How do men perceive women in leadership roles?
 A study of gender-based stereotyping that interviewed 296 corporate leaders revealed their views of women in the workplace.
-Specifically, the study found that men perceive women “less adept at problem-solving” and “better at care-taking skills.”
-Conversely, men perceive themselves as being able to “take charge” and “delegate responsibility.”
+Specifically, the study found that men perceive women as “less adept at problem-solving” and “better at care-taking skills.”
+Conversely, men see themselves as being able to “take charge” and “delegate responsibility.”

 The study results reveal that women were rated more effective than men in every competency except one: strategic perspective (51-49).
 Women outscored men in the other 15 leadership categories.
-In fact, the higher the leadership position the women held, the better their rating.
+The higher the leadership position the women held, the better their rating.
 Women outscored men by the biggest differential on “taking initiative” and “driving for results,” two areas that are most stereotypically believed to be better handled by men.
 Women also scored considerably higher than men in this study on “displaying integrity and honesty, inspiring and motivating others, and building relationships.”
 This study should put to rest any notion that men are better leaders than women.
-In fact, women are better leaders than men.

 To help reduce the promotion of gender stereotypes in future generations, consider sharing these results with your son to inform him and with your daughter to inspire her.